 I don’t think I’ve ever baked cookies that provoked so many immediate, audible reactions (from “oh my God” to “damn, Cate” to even more explicit interjections).
-These cookies are that good.
+These double chocolate buttermilk cookies are that good.
 And they were sort of accidental.

 I had a bunch of left over buttermilk from baking a birthday cake last week (because why would you be able to buy just a pint of buttermilk?!
 And/but who EVER needs a whole quart?!)
 So I wanted to find a way to use it up, and I also wanted to bake a bunch of cookies for my improv company.